nmrenyi/thuir-publication-info/README.md

 ![publication-illustration](_fig/publication-illustration.jpeg)

 The image above shows the basic layout of the publication page.
-Publications are categorizd by year, descendingly.
+Publications are categorized by year, descendingly.
 Each publication is represented by a block, which contains the following components:
 1. Title
 2. Author List
 3. Conference/Journal